![]() |

 7. Conèixer les bases i fonaments de l’alimentació i la nutrició humana

-Session 1: Overview of the structure of the human body: cells, tissues, organs and systems Microcirculation.
+Topic 1: Overview of the structure of the human body: cells, tissues, organs and systems.

-Session 5: Specialized cellular functions: excitability, motility, and secretion.
-Immunity.
+Topic 5: Specialized cellular functions: excitability, motility and secretion. immunity

 Section 3: Metabolic support functions